 Once your skin is cleansed, you will be asked to wear a small pair of eye protection goggles to protect your eyes from any stray crystals when the microderm treatment begins.
 Don’t worry, you shouldn’t experience any pain during the treatment so it will not be necessary to apply any numbing cream, which is commonly used in more harsh skin treatments.

 The microdermabrasion device usually consists of a small pen with a fine, abrasive, crystalized tip and vacuum suction.
 You will feel the suction and tip make several passes over your face and neck often going back over the same areas in different directions.
 Many people liken the sensation of the suction and crystals to fine sandpaper or a cat’s tongue.

-After the pen and section is over, you will likely be treated to another round of cleansing, a warm washcloth over your face to sooth your pores, and a facial massage to relax your muscles.
+After the pen and suction are over, you will likely be treated to another round of cleansing, a warm washcloth over your face to soothe your pores, and a facial massage to relax your muscles.